OdessaR/OdessaR.github.io/content/posts/DDIA_Chapter2_A.md

 #### The birth of NoSQL

-Driving forces behind *NoSQL* (origin as open source, distributed, nonrelational databases meetup):
+Driving forces behind *NoSQL* (origin as open source, distributed, non-relational databases meetup):
 1. Scalability.
 Very large datasets or very high write throughput
 2. Free and open source software
 3. Specialized query operations
-4. Less retrictions and more dynamic and expressive
+4. Less restrictions and more dynamic and expressive

 #### The Object-Relational Mismatch

 The impedance mismatch between Object-oriented programming languages and relational tables for data storage.

-JSON representation makes the tree sturcture of the data relationship explicit.
+JSON representation makes the tree structure of the data relationship explicit.

 Storing geographic information is better to have standarized structured data (regions, industries, etc), we could ask user to choose from a drop-down list or autocompleter.

 The advantage to user ID (instead of free-formed text) is that it has no meaning to humans.
-There fore, the ID can remain the same even if the information it identifies changes.
+Therefore, the ID can remain the same even if the information it identifies changes.
 In this way, we can reduce the duplicated redundant copies to be updated with plain-text format.
 Removing such duplication is the key idea behind *normalization* in database.
 	- As a rule of thumb, if you are duplicating values that could be stored in just one place, the schema is not normalized.
 (Part III will discuss further with the normalization and denormalization topic)
 Easy to join for difference databases:
 - In relational databases, it's normal to refer to rows in other tables by ID, because joins are easy